 Using a fixed, established routine is recommended for the order of collection, for example the order of collection according to Gurr.
-The meaning of the different colour codes is explained in chapter 3.2.1.
+The meaning of the different color codes is explained in chapter 3.2.1.

-EU colour code, based on BS 4851 ISO colour code according to NCCLS
+ISO color code according to NCCLS

-Blood culture
+Citrate - blood

 Serum/Serum Gel - blood

-Citrate - blood

 Heparin/Heparin Gel - blood

 EDTA - blood

 Fluoride/Citrate Fluoride - blood